Brandon Roots

 Solar Fractal Plant: Update

-broots Energy, ITP, Nature of Code
+broots Energy, ITP, Nature of Code, Solar Plant

 For my final project in The Nature of Code and Energy I am constructing a fractal plant, running on Arduino, that will reside on an e-paper display and be powered by the sun.